 Call these steps?
 The climb to the summit of Mount Huashan is one that will test even those hikers with a head for extreme heights and no regard for their own safety.
 It's not just the numerous steps hewn into the rock that climbers have to contend with, but these "steps" hammered into narrow and exposed boardwalks.
 But don't worry, there's a teahouse at the summit to soothe your frayed nerves.

 The Niesen Railway

 The steps that run alongside the Niesen mountain railway in Switzerland are officially the longest stairway in the world.
 There are 11,674 steps in all, and it's only possible to hike them one day a year during the Niesen Run.
 It's only a two-mile run but there's 5,475 feet of altitude to climb!

 Rating: Not hard

-Sri Lanka's Sigiriya is an ancient rock fortress where a fifth century king built a palace on the summit and decorated its sides with colourful frescoes.
+Sri Lanka's Sigiriya is an ancient rock fortress where a 5th century king built a palace on the summit and decorated its sides with colorful frescoes.
 Among the wonders is the Lion Staircase (pictured).
 The climb is not long, but those steps are steep.

 Steps: More than 3,000

-To build this mountain-top citadel, the ancient Incas must have not only been master craftsmen, but incredibly fit also.
-There are over 100 flights of stairs with over 3,000 steps leading to the site, which sits at 2,400m.
-In the rarified air, you'll most likely feel close to death – but don't worry, it's been several hundred years since any real human sacrifices took place there.
+To build this mountain-top citadel, the ancient Incas must have not only been master craftsmen, but also incredibly fit.
+There are over 100 flights of stairs with over 3,000 steps leading to the site, which sits at 7.874 feet.
+In the rarified air, you'll most likely feel close to death — but don't worry, it's been several hundred years since any real human sacrifices took place there.